Infant feeding

 • A breast abnormality or previous breast surgery

-• Taken certain medication during pregnancy & treatment for high blood pressure (for other medications your midwife or doctor will advise
+• Taken certain medication during pregnancy and treatment for high blood pressure (for other medications your midwife or doctor will advise)

 • Found breastfeeding challenging previously.